vikaskaushikkarora/vikaskaushikkarora/README.md

 ## Vikas Kaushik

-Knows how to code in C , Python , C++ , Bash , Latex , Scilab , Matlab .
+I know how to code in C , Python , C++ , Bash , Latex , Scilab , Matlab .

-Supports Open Source Community and Linux .
+I Support Open Source Community and Linux .

-Interested in coding in C and Python
+I am interested in coding in C and Python

-Currently working on Neural Networking in C and Python , Numerical Solutions to various PDEs in Physics , Making Simulations to visuallize Physics and Maths .
+I am currently working on Neural Networking in C and Python , Numerical Solutions to various PDEs in Physics , Making Simulations to visuallize Physics and Maths .

-Looking to collaborate on projects related to Neural Networking and Numerical Solutions to various problems .
+I am looking to collaborate on projects related to Neural Networking and Numerical Solutions to various problems .

 Email : vikaskaushikkarora@gmail.com